 For a long time, some in the industry have simply put 4-pair cabling of the latest category at the outlet with some fiber in the backbone.
 This set-it-and-forget-it view of cabling design has always been risky from both the systems and client perspectives; this “design” was not intentionally built to suit their needs, and is becoming obsolete.

 The complexity of requirements, systems potential and options available for structured cabling will harken to the heydays of the ’90s, where structured cabling was considered theoretically and practically as a profession – not merely as a commodity to be provided without active engagement.

 With the advancement of networking protocols and applications, and the growth and evolution of IoT, we are seeing the end of the structured cabling world we’ve known so well for the past 30 years.

 I, for one, look forward to the future of structured cabling and the ability it will have to service the new technologies available today, on the horizon for tomorrow and even technology we can’t dream of yet.

 Want to learn more about what’s on the horizon for single-pair Ethernet?
 Make sure to subscribe to our blog updates!
 To learn more about specifying your next structured cabling project, watch our recent webinar: How to Specify a Cabling Infrastructure Project.

 With an emphasis on data center design, planning and building, Henry Franc acts as a trusted advisor for large or complex projects across all verticals, assessing clients’ business needs and finding the best technology options to meet them.
-He was also elected by industry colleagues to serve as chair of the TIA TR-42.1 Commercial Building Telecommunications Cabling Engineering Sub-Committee.
+He was also elected by industry colleagues to serve as vice-chair of the TR42 Telecommunications Cabling Systems Engineering Committee.